1stvamp/marked/README.rst

 It is inspired by Aaron Swartz' `html2text <http://www.aaronsw.com/2002/html2text/>`_, but with a more permissive license_.
-It also using the excellent `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup/>`_ library for extremely flexible markup parsing.
+It also uses the excellent `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup/>`_ library for extremely flexible markup parsing.